 Some of the problems that were covered in my client work (before I retired)

 I am experienced in helping clients who have difficulties with self assertion, self esteem, knowing who you are, relationships, anxiety states, and such states that might include obsessive compulsive behaviours (OCD), panic attacks, agoraphobia and phobias.
 I have worked with addictions (drug, alcohol etc.), loss and depression, stress and trauma (overwhelming experiences that go beyond the realm of stress).
 I have also worked with borderline personality disorder and dissociative states ~ though in some instances this usually requires a more structured approach to the therapeutic provision.

 As well as this, I am concerned with the various and very important issues of not knowing where one's path is in life and so on ~ which can often have a bearing in relation to some of the symptoms already described.

 MY APPROACH TO THERAPY

 'ABOUT COUNSELLING & PSYCHOTHERAPY'

 (link to this ~ top left of page)

 FOR OTHER THERAPISTS & ORGANISATIONS

-I am a recognized provider with international insurance companies.
+I was a recognized provider with international insurance companies.

-I provide supervision for therapists-in-training in placements within the NHS etc ~ covering various parts of the country.
+I used to provide supervision for therapists-in-training in placements within the NHS etc ~ covering various parts of the country.

 currently developing further applications of Attachment Theory and its human face for psychotherapy